AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-51819-placing-multiple-orders-with-same-quote-ID.md

 ---
-title: 'ACSD-51819: Placing multiple orders with a single quote ID'
+title: 'ACSD-51819: Placing multiple orders with a single quote id'
-description: Apply the ACSD-51819 patch to fix the Adobe Commerce issue where multiple orders can be placed through the same quote ID.
+description: Apply the ACSD-51819 patch to fix the Adobe Commerce issue where multiple orders can be placed through the same quote id.
 feature: Orders, Quotes
 role: Admin
 ---